Exciting Developments at Horizon West Regional Park!

 - A floating dock / kayak launch at Lake Hartley, about 500 feet south of the newly-completed southeast pavilion

-- Community center and performing arts stage, adjacent to the open-air “green space” envisioned for Phase 1B
+- A community center and performing arts stage adjacent to the open-air green space

 Visiting Horizon West Regional Park